bobbybee/umbrarum/ideas/clue-formats.md

 * AirDrop (an image?)

 * Electronic candle/torch (paper, fan, and high-intensity LED)
-  * Perhaps we have 3 of them in a box, and we do one of those puzzles where you illuminating one would extinguish another, and you are trying to get all of them on.
+  * Perhaps we have 9 of them in a box (3x3 matrix formation), and we do one of those puzzles where you illuminating one would extinguish all of the touching lights, and you are trying to get all of them on.
   * Or maybe we have a torch in a transparent case, and in order to get the clue, you have to extinguish the torch (infrared blaster? bluetooth?)

 * Stubborn clue. (clue "paper" would be an Internet-facing LCD; you have to go to the website to reason with it / force it to talk).